 Peripheral artery disease

-Inflammation is a risk factor which is not adequately treated by existing therapies for peripheral artery disorder (PAD), says PHRI Investigator Noel Chan, who is leading the new study, LEADER-PAD.
+Inflammation is a risk factor which is not adequately treated by existing therapies for peripheral artery disease (PAD), says PHRI Investigator Noel Chan, who is leading the new study, LEADER-PAD.

 He and his team are studying if colchicine is effective in addressing residual vascular risks in people with PAD.
 Inflammation in arteries can predispose to the sudden formation of blood clots, which can block the arteries to cause heart attack, stroke and leg gangrene.

 Surgery to unblock the arteries, blood thinning and blood pressure- and cholesterol-lowering medications can help prevent and treat complications – but still, too many patients with PAD end up with complications.

 “Colchicine is an anti-inflammatory medication that reduces complications in patients with angina or heart attack, but it has not been tested in patients with PAD,” Noel Chan notes.

 Another new study, CoVasc-ICH, co-led by PHRI Scientist Ashkan Shoamanesh and PHRI Investigator Aristeidis Katsanos, is investigating if colchicine can prevent vascular events after an acute intracerebral hemorrhage (ICH) in a double-blind, vanguard placebo-controlled Phase II pilot study.

 With our ageing demographics, the burden of intracerebral hemorrhage (ICH)-related morbidity and mortality is expected to increase substantially.
 Patients with ICH are at a high risk for thromboembolic events insufficiently mitigated by current treatment strategies.
 This is aggravated by cessation of antithrombotics due to fears of re-bleeding for significant periods after hemorrhage.